aspose-total-cloud/Aspose.Total-Products/total/ruby/conversion/chm-to-xls/_index.md

----title: Convert CHM to XLS via Ruby SDK in Clouddescription: Cloud APIs & SDKs to Convert CHM to XLS.
+---title: Convert Word to XLS, CHM to XLS FREE Converter or Ruby SDKdescription: Free Conversion of CHM to XLS by using Ruby Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---